rust-lang/blog.rust-lang.org/posts/2022-06-24-rust-unconference.md

 needs.

 To get the most out of the unconference, jot down your thoughts ahead of time and bring them ready to share.
-We will also setup a channel in the RustConf Discord for folks to communicate and make preliminary, informal plans.
+We will also set up a channel in the RustConf Discord for folks to communicate and make preliminary, informal plans.

 If you plan to attend, please register as soon as possible to help us plan